solaure2tt/MoneyLikeGold/README.md

 # MoneyLikeGold
 ================================================================================

-## Description
+## Introduction
 This application is to manage the money present in a banking account.
-It allow to create an account, do transactions an view balance.
+It allow to create an account, do transactions (Withdraw, deposit and transfer) an view balance.

+## Installation
+clone this repository in your local machine with this command: git clone https://github.com/solaure2tt/MoneyLikeGold.git move into the folder MoneyLikeGold and do the next steps ( how to use the application)

-## How to use the application
+## Usage: How to use the application

-create the database
+1. create the database

 cat setup_mysql_dev.sql | mysql -hlocalhost -uroot -p

+2. launch the application

 in one terminal type:

 MLG_MYSQL_USER=mlg_dev MLG_MYSQL_PWD=mlg_dev_pwd MLG_MYSQL_HOST=localhost MLG_MYSQL_DB=mlg_dev_db MLG_TYPE_STORAGE=db MLG_API_HOST=0.0.0.0 MLG_API_PORT=5000 python3 -m api.v1.app

-In another terminal you can test the application by calling the good API
+In another terminal you can test the application by calling the good API like shows below.

 ### Create a user

 curl -X POST http://0.0.0.0:5000/api/v1/users/ -H "Content-Type: application/json" -d '{"email": "YOUR_EMAIL", "YOUR_PASSWORD": "lor", "last_name": "YOUR_NAME"}'

 example:
 curl -X POST http://0.0.0.0:5000/api/v1/users/ -H "Content-Type: application/json" -d '{"email": "lor@yahoo.fr", "password": "lor", "last_name": "Laure"}'

 {"__class__":"User","created_at":"2023-08-27T12:29:33.439521","email":"lor@yahoo.fr","id":"e4965fba-3013-4650-a803-4720fc5cb887","last_name":"Laure","password":"lor","updated_at":"2023-08-27T12:29:33.439533"}